open-mmlab/mmengine/docs/en/advanced_tutorials/registry.md

 ### Use the module of a sibling node

-In addition to using the module of the parent node, users can also call the module of a sibling node.
+In addition to using the module of the parent nodes, users can also call the module of a sibling node.

 Suppose there is another project called `MMBeta`, which, like `MMAlpha`, defines `MODELS` and set its parent node to `MMEngine`.